carlos-vf/Cardiovascular-Disease-Data-Analysis-and-Prediction/ideas.md

 - Interpret result where possible:
 	- Coefficients in Logistic regression and their significance
 	- Variable importance and impurity in random forests
+- Use Pulse Pressure variable (difference between systolic and diastolic)